robertbrodrecht/launchpad/README.md

 To Do For 1.6
 =============

+* Improve progress indicator for migration.
+* Do a live test of migration and consider adding an e-mail when complete option.
 * Take another stab at MU Support
 * HTML5-based Caption Shortcode Override
 * UI for creating Metaboxes and Flexible Content